 Many of you would be still confused with whether to buy a full frame camera or a crop camera body.
 In this article, we will see the advantages and disadvantages of Full frame Vs Crop camera bodies.
-This will help you to choose the right camera body.
+It will help you to choose the right camera body.

-Full Frame Vs Crop Camera Battle
+Full Frame Vs Crop Camera 📷

 Full frame cameras will have more dynamic range than the APS-C cameras.
-So, they can capture more range of details in bright areas, dark areas and in mid tones.
+So, they can capture more range of details in bright areas, dark areas and mid tones.

 With the advancement in camera technology, we are seeing improvements in the dynamic range of crop cameras.
 So, we can expect some APS-C cameras with a similar dynamic range in the coming years.

 So, a full frame camera is a clear winner in this factor in the battle of full frame Vs Crop camera.

-Camera Effective Focal Length
+4. Effective Focal Length

-So, if you are using a Canon Crop camera body then the effective focal length would be 160mm (1.6 x 100mm). if you are using a Nikon crop body then the effective focal length would be 140mm (1.4 x 100mm)
+So, if you are using a Canon Crop camera body then the effective focal length would be 160mm (1.6 x 100mm).
+If you are using a Nikon crop body then the effective focal length would be 140mm (1.4 x 100mm)

 So, the crop factor advantage of a half frame camera is beneficial for such type of photographers, as the effective focal length is getting increased.
-This comes at the cost of Image quality.
+But, it comes at the cost of image quality.

-Angle Of View
+6. Angle Of View

 When you mount the same lens on both the type of camera bodies then you will get a narrow-angle of view on a crop body when compared to a full frame body.

-It is actually good for wildlife photographers. landscape photographers, who are looking for a wider angle of view would not love this.
-So, they would prefer a full frame camera, when they have to choose between a full frame Vs Crop camera.
+It is actually good for wildlife photographers.
+Landscape photographers, who are looking for a wider angle of view would not love this.
+So, they would prefer a full frame camera, when they have to choose between a full frame Vs APS-C camera.

-Depth Of Field
+7. Depth Of Field

 Now, you would be thinking that how a camera body can create good blurry backgrounds.
-It is mainly dependent on the camera lens.
+The background blur is mainly dependent on the camera lens.
 Yes, it is true that the background blur is dependent on the camera lens, but not on lens alone.

 The distance between the subject and the camera is also a factor.
 A full frame camera allows you to get closer to the subject because of the wider angle of view thereby producing a shallow depth of field.

 Cost is one of the important factors.
-As a photographer, you need to invest in camera lens also, not the camera body alone.
+As a photographer, you need to invest in camera lens and other accessories also, not the camera body alone.

 Full frame cameras are costlier than their half frame counterparts.
-So, if you have a limited budget then it is better to invest in a crop body.
-So, a crop body wins in this factor in the battle of Full frame Vs Crop camera.
+So, if you have a low budget, then it is better to invest in an APS-C camera body.
+So, a crop body wins when it comes to cost factor in the battle of Full frame Vs Crop camera.

 Even though there are plenty of lens options for cameras from Nikon and Canon.
 All camera lenses won’t be compatible with both the type of camera bodies.